Michelino da Besozzo: Career

-As a fifteenth century Italian artist of the Lombard School, Michelino’s illuminations follow a linear form of the International Gothic Style, and are abstract, yet appear to be naturalistic because of the detailed nature of the artist’s work.
-Though few of his works have survived to the present day, Michelino was among the most famous artists of his day, and was widely acclaimed and praised.
+As a fifteenth-century Italian artist of the Lombard School, Michelino’s illuminations follow a linear form of the International Gothic Style and are abstract, yet appear to be naturalistic because of the detailed nature of the artist’s work.
+Though few of his works have survived to the present day, Michelino was among the most famous artists of his day and was widely acclaimed and praised.
 Remaining examples of Michelino’s work deny the classicizing style of the Renaissance, instead maintaining the more rigid forms of the outdated, Gothic style of the Proto-Renaissance.
 Michelino's career was most relevant during his time in Milan, where he worked for the Visconti family.
-Michelino was given major commissions in Milan, and was notably employed to design windows for the Visconti’s cathedral.
+Michelino was given major commissions in Milan and was notably employed to design windows for the Visconti’s cathedral.

 Eulogy for Giangaleazzo Visconti

 In 1404, Michelino created miniature illuminations for the funeral oration of his patron, Gian Galeazzo Visconti.
 These miniatures are now owned by the Bibliothèque Nationale in Paris.
 The text of this Eulogy for Giangaleazzo Visconti was commissioned by the Visconti court and written by an Augustinian friar, Pietro da Castelletto.
 Michelino's illuminations of the text include delicate garlands of flowers that surround Pietro da Castelletto's text.
-Michelino's illuminations also feature details such a cloth of honor with both imperial and Viscoti coats of arms.
-The coats of arms serve as a background for a scene of Pietro's eulogy which shows Giangaleazzo's coronation, performed by the Christ Child, who is shown as larger than all other figures in the work.
+Michelino's illuminations also feature details such as a cloth of honour with both imperial and Viscoti coats of arms.
+The coats of arms serve as a background for a scene of Pietro's eulogy, which shows Giangaleazzo's coronation, performed by the Christ Child, who is shown as larger than all other figures in the work.
 Other scenes include Pietro da Castelletto as he addresses Augustinians from his pulpit.
 The Eulogy for Giangaleazzo Visconti also includes Michelino's illuminations of a complete genealogy of the Visconti family, which Michelino defines through profile depictions that draw from Greco-Roman coins and medals.
 The genealogy traces the Viscontis back to the marriage of Trojan prince Anchises and the goddess Venus, which was allegedly performed by Jupiter.
-Michelino represents Anchises, Venus, and Jupiter as 15th century Florentine nobility.
+Michelino represents Anchises, Venus, and Jupiter as 15th-century Florentine nobility.
 The references to antiquity in this work imply humanism at the Visconti court, even as they take on a medieval appearance through Michelino's work.
-This work is similar to art from the Valois court in France, and therefore appealed to the royal focus of the Visconti family, and their desire for dynastic power through marriage.
-The detailed and refined nature of this work and its similarity to work of the Valois court highlights why Michelino's work was so appealing to aristocracy.
+This work is similar to art from the Valois court in France, and therefore appealed to the royal focus of the Visconti family and their desire for dynastic power through marriage.
+The detailed and refined nature of this work and its similarity to the work of the Valois court highlight why Michelino's work was so appealing to the aristocracy.